e-c-k-e-r/vall-e/README.md

 ## Notices and Citations

-Unless otherwise credited/noted, this repository is [licensed](LICENSE) under AGPLv3.
+Unless otherwise credited/noted in this README or within the designated Python file, this repository is [licensed](LICENSE) under AGPLv3.

 - [EnCodec](https://github.com/facebookresearch/encodec) is licensed under CC-BY-NC 4.0.
 If you use the code to generate audio quantization or perform decoding, it is important to adhere to the terms of their license.